- You should have a UK or overseas degree from a recognised institution or equivalent professional or other qualification.

 - This course is not available to students classed as International for fees purposes.

 Months of entry

-The course enables UK registered healthcare professionals to achieve professional development and gain experience in this specialist area.
+The Postgraduate Certificate in Adult Intensive Care Practice enables UK registered healthcare professionals to achieve professional development and gain experience in this specialist area.

-You will have the opportunity to develop your knowledge, skills and understanding of assessment, planning, delivery and evaluation of care, relevant to the management of critically ill patients with complex care needs being cared for in an intensive care environment.
+You will have the opportunity to develop your knowledge, skills and understanding of assessment, planning, delivery and evaluation of care.
+This will be relevant to the management of critically ill patients with complex care needs being cared for in an intensive care environment.

 Information for international students